How to Calculate Your True Vehicle Cost per Job

 Is depreciation really a bigger cost than fuel?

 Usually, yes.
-Industry benchmarks put fuel at roughly 20–35% of total vehicle operating cost, with depreciation the single largest line at roughly 35–45%.
+Industry benchmarks put fuel at roughly 20% to 35% of total vehicle operating cost, with depreciation the single largest line at roughly 35% to 45%.
 A lot of contractors price travel on fuel alone and quietly eat the bigger cost.

 What markup should I add on top of true cost?

-Typically 15–25%.
+Typically 15% to 25%.
 It covers wear and tear beyond routine servicing, finance interest if the vehicle is financed, and the time cost of loading and unloading.
-The calculator defaults to 20% — adjust it to match how hard the vehicle actually works on your jobs.
+The calculator defaults to 20%.
+Adjust it to match how hard the vehicle actually works on your jobs.